Azure/counterfit/README.md

 ```

 ## About

-Counterfit is a command-line tool and generic automation layer for assessing the security of machine learning systems.
+Counterfit is a generic automation layer for assessing the security of machine learning systems.
+It brings several existing adversarial frameworks under one tool, or allows users to create their own.

 ### Requirements
+- Ubuntu 18.04+

-- Python 3.7 or 3.8
+- Python 3.8
+- Windows is supported by Counterfit, but not necessarily officially supported by each individual framework.
 - On Windows the [Visual C++ 2019 redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) is required

-## Getting Started
+## Quick Start

 Choose one of these methods to get started quickly: